-There are as many theories about how to voice a guitar as there are builders, it seems.
-Some try to achieve it through scalloping the braces or sanding the Spruce top to a special flexibility.
+There are as many theories and techniques about how to voice a guitar as there are builders, it seems.
+Some try to achieve it through scalloping the braces or sanding the Spruce top to a certain flexibility.
 Many insist that it is the species of wood that makes all the difference.
 Others experiment with different bracing materials and patterns.
 Many luthiers tap on Spruce plates as they carve the braces, listening for the type of ring and sustain that they feel will give the right sound to the completed guitar.
-These ideas all have their place, but many of them are arbitrary and others don’t hold up in real life.
+These ideas all have their place, but many of them are arbitrary and result in a lot of inconsistency.
 We’ve all heard guitars of the same brand, made of the same species of wood, that sound very different from each other.
 Other ideas simply don’t hold up in the light of science and in practice.

 I’ve had more than one hand builder tell me that mystery is part of the process and each build is somewhat like a roll of the dice.
 I strongly disagree with these types of statements.
-By carefully selecting tops with specific material properties and tuning the top and back during the building process, guitars with consistent balance and clarity are produced.
+By carefully selecting tops with specific material properties, and tuning the top and back to specific target resonances during the building process, guitars with consistent tonal qualities are produced.
 And consistency is key, not only because customers want to know that their guitar will sound great but also because consistency demonstrates that the luthier is voicing with repeatable skill and not just getting lucky every once in a while!